PackIV Laser

 Laser Wars simplifies Total Wars CTF gameplay to its core, featuring mostly-locked loadout Jackals equipped with standard PackIV Lasers.
 This medium-paced mode emphasizes team coordination, rewarding players who synchronize their attacks on the same target and support one another by blocking incoming shots.
 Gameplay often pulls players into extended, close-quarters skirmishes, creating intense, chaotic, and memorable battles.
 Mastering this mode requires both individual skill and team synergy, essential for reaching the highest levels of play in Rezarus.

-In Laser Wars, players have access to two laser types:
+In Laser Wars, players have access to two laser types — one built for raw damage, the other trading power for reach.

 Most battles will heavily rely on the PackIV Laser, as its higher DPS and adequate range make it the superior choice for close to medium-range combat.